apple/coremltools/docs-guides/source/new-features.md

 - Caffe converter
 - Keras.io and ONNX converters will be deprecated in coremltools 6.
 Users are recommended to transition to the TensorFlow/PyTorch conversion using the [Unified Conversion API](unified-conversion-api).

-Support for Python 2 has been deprecated since [coremltools 4.1](https://github.com/apple/coremltools/releases/tag/4.1).
-The current version of coremltools includes wheels for Python 3.5, 3.6, 3.7, and 3.8.
+The current version of coremltools ([version 7.1](https://github.com/apple/coremltools)) includes wheels for Python 3.7, 3.8, 3.9, 3.10, and 3.11.